SherryPlatform/MinLin.Kernel.DirectX/ReadMe.md

 The dxgkrnl kernel module in this project current use commit https://github.com/microsoft/WSL2-Linux-Kernel/tree/e8c50f197b62b147dbc3e3ee083dd1fbb66eaeaf.

-In order to show the detailed commit history of the original dxgkrnl kernel to help people know the modifications, this project format the patch from the original Linux Kernel source code repository tree, do some modifications to redirect the folders, remove the unused files for out-of-tree Linux kernel
+In order to show the detailed commit history of the original dxgkrnl kernel module to help people know the modifications, this project format the patch from the original Linux Kernel source code repository tree, do some modifications to redirect the folders, remove the unused files for out-of-tree Linux kernel